YutharsanS/Devops-With-Kubernetes/README.md

 # Devops-With-Kubernetes
-Submissions for Mooc.fi course Devops with Kubernetes
+Submissions for MOOC.fi course Devops with Kubernetes